nejcm/bundle-size-reporter-action/README.md

 # Bundle size reporter github action

 Action for reporting bundle size difference.
 Works with bundle size json report files or actuaal files.
-Check reports and tests folder for examples.
+Check reports and tests folder for examples of files.

+> !
+Does not work with files with different names accross branches (eg.: bundlers that produce different/hashed file names each build)

 ## Inputs